jonathanharrell/cjarellano-v2/content/posts/voiceover-announcing-my-announcements.md

 image: /static/img/vo-headshot.jpeg
 tags: []
 ---
-As an artist, I pour my voice into scripts, films, prose, and snarky opinion pieces.
-And sometimes, I pour my literal voice into paid commercial work.
+As a creative, I pour my voice into scripts, films, prose, and snarky opinion pieces.
+And sometimes for fun and profit, I pour my literal voice into paid commercial work.

 Listen to my silky pipes featured in ads, social media spots, industrial videos, and - of course - my very own podcast: